angushf/PR-Travel-Journal/README.md

 + As a user, I want to be able to view a list of travel entries in my travel journal
 + As a user, I want to be able to delete a travel entry from my travel journal
 + As a user, I want to be able to select and edit a travel entry from my travel journal
++ As a user, I want to be able to save my travel journal to file (if I so choose)
++ As a user, I want to be able to load my travel journal from file (if I so choose)